More Tales of the City (novel): Plot

 The story begins a couple of months after the end of Tales of the City.
 Michael ("Mouse") Tolliver and Mary Ann Singleton go on a cruise on the Pacific Princess, thanks to money left to her by her former, now-deceased boss, Edgar Halcyon.
 While on the cruise, Mary Ann begins a relationship with a handsome amnesiac, while Mouse rekindles his relationship with his former boyfriend Jon, who has now distanced himself from the "A Gays" after getting fed up with their elitist and shallow ways.
 Mary Ann begins to devote her time to helping her now-boyfriend, Burke Andrew, figure out why he lost his memory.
 Signs point to a trauma he had while reporting on a story for his newspaper.
 What they find out is explosive and risks shaking the foundations of San Francisco elite society.
 Meanwhile, Mouse becomes extremely ill and is hospitalized, profoundly affecting his relationship with Jon.

+Coming Out Letter

+Michael Tolliver receives a letter from his parents in which they proclaim their strong support for Anita Bryant and her Save Our Children campaign.
+In response, Michael writes his parents a coming out letter in which he proudly states his homosexuality:

+I hope especially that you’ll see this as an act of love on my part, a sign of my continuing need to share my life with you.
+I wouldn’t have written, I guess, if you hadn’t told me about your involvement in the Save Our Children campaign.
+That, more than anything, made it clear that my responsibility was to tell you the truth, that your own child is homosexual, and that I never needed saving from anything except the cruel and ignorant piety of people like Anita Bryant.